-Proponents of stem cells research see it as holding out great possibilities for expanding research and human knowledge.
-Continuing research on stem cell will offer mankind a great opportunity to explore important biological issues.
+Proponents of stem cell research see it as holding out great possibilities for expanding research and human knowledge.
+Continuing research on stem cells will offer mankind a great opportunity to explore important biological issues.
 It could also offer alternatives for drug testing.
-Thus, instead of testing drugs on living human beings, cultured human cells can be used as alternative.
+Thus, instead of testing drugs on living human beings, cultured human cells can be used as an alternative.